-Climate change may impact storm patterns, increasing the probability of more frequent, intense storms with varying duration.
-Increase in global temperature could affect the snowpack and its ability to hold and store water, raise sea levels, and increase beach.
+Climate change may impact storm patterns, increasing the probability of more frequent, intense storms with varying duration which can saturate soils beyond capacity.
+Increase in global temperature could further exacerbate this by affecting the snowpack and its ability to hold and store water, further raising sea levels, and increasing beach erosion along the County's coastline.
 Warming temperatures also could increase the occurrence and duration of droughts, which would increase the probability of wildfire, reducing the vegetation that helps to support steep slopes.
-All of these factors would increase the probability for landslide occurrences.
+As parts of the County maintain fairly dense forested areas, such an incident would be significant.
+All of these factors would increase the probability of landslides.